gorse-io/docs/src/docs/concepts/performance-vs-precision.md

 The HNSW index recall of collaborative filtering corresponds to the "Matching Index Recall" in the system status of the dashboard overview page, if the value is low then consider turning off the index query.

 <center><img width="420px" src="../img/ch3/cf_index_recall.jpeg"></center>

-[^1]: Bergstra, James, and Yoshua Bengio.
-"Random search for hyper-parameter optimization."
-Journal of machine learning research 13.2 (2012).

-[^2]: Auvolat, Alex, et al. "Clustering is efficient for approximate maximum inner product search." arXiv preprint arXiv:1507.05910 (2015).

-[^3]: Malkov, Yu A., and Dmitry A. Yashunin.
-"Efficient and robust approximate nearest neighbor search using hierarchical navigable small world graphs."
-IEEE transactions on pattern analysis and machine intelligence 42.4 (2018): 824-836.